FgForrest/evitaDB/documentation/user/en/operate/reference/metrics.md

     <dd><strong>Prefetched vs. non-prefetched query</strong>: Whether or not the query used a prefetch plan.
 Prefetch plan optimistically fetches queried entities in advance and executes directly on them (without accessing the indexes).</dd>
     <dt>procedureName</dt>
     <dd><strong>Procedure name</strong>: Name of the gRPC procedure that was called (the method name).</dd>
+    <dt>prospective</dt>
+    <dd><strong>Prospective (client/server)</strong>: Identifies whether the event represents whether event represents server or client view of readiness.
+Client view is the duration viewed from the HTTP client side affected by timeouts, server view is the real duration of the probe.</dd>
     <dt>recordType</dt>
     <dd><strong>Record type</strong>: Type of records that changed in the OffsetIndex.</dd>
     <dt>resolution</dt>